ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 ::
   AppE <$> [|| ... :: foreach (x :: Int) -> F x ||] <*> [|| 2^36 :: Int ||] :: Q (TExp (F ???))
 How do we type the whole expression, or ``AppE`` in particular?
-And say the compiling platform has 32-bit `Int`s?
+And say the platform the compiler runs on (build platform) has 32-bit `Int`s?
 The dependent function will have different result types due to overflow, which ruins the guarantees of typed Template Haskell.
 Even today we have similar problems with CPP'd type families:
 ::